-Over the centuries, the recipe for boeuf bourguignon has evolved and been adapted by numerous chefs.
-In France, there are many versions of the boeuf bourguignon recipe, each with its own variations and ingredients.
-For example, some recipes include onions, carrots, mushrooms and smoked bacon, while others use spices such as thyme, bay leaves and rosemary.
-Today, the reputation of boeuf bourguignon is well established, and has even crossed borders and oceans!
+Over the centuries, the recipe for beef bourguignon has evolved and been adapted by many chefs.
+In France, there are many versions of the beef bourguignon recipe, each with its own variations and ingredients.
+For example, some recipes include onions, carrots, mushrooms, and smoked bacon, while others use spices such as thyme, bay leaves, and rosemary.
+Today, beef bourguignon's reputation is well established, and it has even crossed borders and oceans!

-Beef bourguignon is particularly appreciated in France for its unique taste and tender texture, and is best enjoyed, of course, with a glass of fine red Burgundy wine!
+Beef bourguignon is particularly appreciated in France for its unique flavor and tender texture, and is best enjoyed, of course, with a glass of fine Burgundy red wine!
 A warm and friendly dish par excellence, boeuf bourguignon can be enjoyed with the family, at home, or in a restaurant.
-And that's just as well, because many traditional French restaurants in Paris offer locals and tourists alike the chance to savor this pillar of French gastronomy.
+And that's just as well, because many of Paris's traditional French restaurants offer locals and tourists alike the chance to savor this pillar of French gastronomy.

-So, here are the best places in Paris to enjoy a good boeuf bourguignon!
+So, here are the best places in Paris to enjoy a good beef bourguignon!

 A charming French bistro a stone's throw from the Bouffes Parisiens theater, Le Minet Galant declaims its love of bistro-style cooking.
 [Read more]